Absolute profinite rigidity, direct products, and finite presentability: No finitely presented Grothendieck pairs

 \begin{lemma} Let $A$ and $B$ be finitely generated groups.
 If $f:A\to B$ induces an isomorphism $\wh{A}\to\wh{B}$, and $B_0<B$ has finite index, then $f|_{A_0}$ induces an isomorphism $\wh{A}_0\to\wh{B}_0$, where $A_0=f^{-1}(B_0)$. \end{lemma}

-\begin{proposition}[\cite{BW}] Let $\D$ be a non-elementary Fuchsian group, let $D$ be the direct product of finitely many copies of $\D$, and let $\L<D$ be a subgroup such that the inclusion $\L\hookrightarrow D$ induces an isomorphism of profinite completions $\wh{\L}\cong\wh{D}$.
+\begin{proposition} Let $\D$ be a non-elementary Fuchsian group, let $D$ be the direct product of finitely many copies of $\D$, and let $\L<D$ be a subgroup such that the inclusion $\L\hookrightarrow D$ induces an isomorphism of profinite completions $\wh{\L}\cong\wh{D}$.
 If $\L$ is finitely presented, then $\L= D$. \end{proposition}

-\begin{proof} Let $S<\D$ be a torsion-free subgroup of finite index, let $D_0=S\times\dots\times S$ and let $\Lambda_0=\Lambda\cap D_0$.
+\begin{proof} This essentially follows \cite{BW}.
+The details are given below.
+Let $S<\D$ be a torsion-free subgroup of finite index, let $D_0=S\times\dots\times S$ and let $\Lambda_0=\Lambda\cap D_0$.
 Note that $S$ is either a surface group or a finitely generated free group. $\Lambda_0$ is finitely presented and the restriction of the inclusion $\iota:\L\to D$ induces an isomorphism $\hat\iota_0:\wh{\L}_0\cong\wh{D}_0$ (by Lemma \ref{l:usual}).
-But in a direct product of free and surface groups (more generally, a product of limit groups) all finitely presented subgroups are closed in the profinite topology -- see \cite{BW} and \cite{BHMS2} -- so $\hat{\iota}_0$ being an isomorphism implies $\L_0=D_0$.
+But in a direct product of finitely many free and surface groups (more generally, a product of limit groups) all finitely presented subgroups are closed in the profinite topology -- see \cite{BW} and \cite{BHMS2} -- so $\hat{\iota}_0$ being an isomorphism implies $\L_0=D_0$.
 Thus $\L$ has finite index in $D$, and since $\hat{\iota}$ is an isomorphism, we conclude that $\L=D$. \end{proof}

 Theorem \ref{t:not-fp} from the introduction is a special case of the following result.

 \begin{theorem} Let $M$ be a Seifert fibred space with hyperbolic base orbifold, let $\G=\pi_1M$, let $D$ be the direct product of finitely many copies of $\G$, and let $\L<D$ be a subgroup such that the inclusion induces an isomorphism of profinite completions.
 If $\L$ is finitely presented, then $\L= D$. \end{theorem}